Josep Portella

 Character 2-bit conversion

 Having located the rows and the columns of characters, we already have the position, height and width of the characters we are interested in.
-Before being able to recognize the characters they have to be transformed from grayscale to 2-bit, to get rid of as much noise as possible.
+Before being able to recognize the characters, they have to be converted to 2-bit, to get rid of as much noise as possible.
 For this we calculate the optimal threshold: the 70% of the mean value of the pixels of the character to process.

 [Sequence of images with a character represented with several